Ax-Time/smbud-project/queries/queries.md

 ```

 ## Finding neighbors
-### Find authors related to another author that have done a PhD Thesis in two different italian universities in the radius of 10km
+### Find authors related to another author that have submiteed a PhD Thesis at two different italian universities in a 10 km radius

 ```cypher
 match(s:author)<-[:authored_by]-(phd:phdthesis)-[:submitted_at]->(sch:school {country: 'Italy'})